-FORM 10-Q

-(Mark One) [X]

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended December 31, 2016.

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from\\\\\ to \\\

-Commission File Number: 001-36605

-PATRIOT TRANSPORTATION HOLDING, INC.

-(Exact name of registrant as specified in its charter)

-Florida

-(State or other jurisdiction of incorporation or organization)

-47-2482414 (I.R.S.
-Employer Identification No.)

-200 W. Forsyth St., 7th Floor, Jacksonville, FL

-(Address of principal executive offices)

-32202 (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [x] No [\]

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [x] No [\]

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [ ]

-Non-accelerated filer [x]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [\] No [x]

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Outstanding at December 31, 2016
+washington, D.C.
+20 FORM 10-Q (Mark One) [X] QUARTERLY REPORT PURSUANT TO OF THE SECURITIES EXCHANG For the quarterly period ended \underline{J} fune 30, 2017 . or TRANSITION REPORT PURSUANT TO OF THE SECURITIES EXCHANG For the transition period from to Commission File Number: 001-36605 PATRIOT TRANSPORTATIO · Florida or other jurisdiction of oration or organization) 47-2482414 (I.R.S.
+Employer Identification No.) 200 W. F Forsyth St., 7th Floor, cksonville, FL principal executive offices) 32202 (Zip Code) 904-396-5733 (Registrant's telephone number, include ding area code) of 1934 during the preceding be filed by Section 13 or 15(d) of the Securities Exchange Act ant was required to file such reports), and (2) has been subject File required to be submitted osted on its corporate Web site, if any, every Interactive Data ($\S232.405$ of this chapter) during the preceding 12 months (or).
+Yes [x] No [] celerated filer, a non-accelerated filer, or a smaller reporting n-accelerated filer" and "smaller reporting company" in Rule Large accelerated fi ler [] Accelerated filer [] Non-accelerated file er [x] Smaller reporting company [] Emerging growth co ompany [] any, indicate by check mark if the registrant has elected accounting standards provided pursuant to Section 13(d not to use the extended transition period for complying with a) of the Exchange Act. [] Indicate by check mark wheth ner the registrant is a shell company (as defined in Rul e 12b-2 of the Exchange Act).
+Yes [] No [x] Indicate the number of shares outstanding of each of the issuer's classes of common n stock, as of the latest practicable date.
+Class Outstanding at June 30, 2017

-Class Common Stock
+Common Stock